 By Natalie Bingham, UVM knotweed intern for Warren

-(Editor’s Note: This is the first part of Bingham’s midsummer report on knotweed eradication efforts in Warren.
-The second part, coming next week covers efforts in Waitsfield.)
+(Editor’s Note: This is the second part of Bingham’s midsummer report on knotweed eradication efforts in The Valley.
+The first part, published last week covered successes in Warren.)

 The interns joined Waitsfield Conservation Commissioners Curt Lindburg, Bob Cook and 20 volunteers to tackle knotweed at multiple sites.
 The group has put in 550 hours towards knotweed management this season.
 Waitsfield’s knotweed management sites are Bridge Street, Brook Road, Center Fayston Road, East Warren Road, Lareau swim hole, North Road, Old County Road, Palmer Hill Road, Reed Road, Route 100 sites, Sherman Road, Ski Valley Road, the Tardy parcel, Tremblay Road and the West Greenway.
 Some of the sites are “Adopt Some Knot” sites which volunteers have taken responsibility for managing.